-Sean loves online gaming.
+Sean loves gaming online.
 That's not unusual.
 Lot's of people enjoy multi-player online games.
 Few people though, like Sean, realize when their favorite activity has crossed the line and become an online gaming addiction.

 To Sean online gaming isn't an addiction -- it's just a fun way for him to unwind from the stress of work and family.
-It's also an activity he does together with his 11-year-old son.
+It's also an activity he enjoys doing together with his 11-year-old son.
 So how can something that makes him a better dad be so bad?

 Sean routinely has conflicts with his wife over parenting their kids at bedtime.
 He really looks forward to 9:30 pm when the kids are in bed and he can get online for some "me time."
 When he's still dealing with getting the kids to bed at 9:40 pm he usually has a tough time controlling his anger.

-He says that a lot of other guys are just like me and are online gaming at night.
-"It's like going to a bar."
+He says that a lot of other guys are just like him and are online gaming at night.

 Sean's realized that "some emotional gap is getting filled."
 It's not just men who are getting emotional needs met online either, it's women too.
 He says that he's surprised how many of the other players are women.
 Sean says he's careful not to discuss too much about his personal life, but says many other people do.

-What started out as just a fun hobby has become an online gaming addiction.
-Sean admits about his marriage that "I'm not there to some extent" and now he's beginning to see how his online gaming is part of the reason.
+What started out for Sean as just a fun hobby has become an online gaming addiction.
+He now admits about his marriage that "I'm not there to some extent" and he's beginning to see how his addiction to online gaming is part of the reason.
 "We've found ways to be apart."

-If you believe you, or someone you love, might have an online gaming addiction.
-Reach out to a licensed counselor for some help.
-Don't let an online gaming addiction become the other woman.
+If you believe you, or someone you love, might have an addiction to gaming then reach out to a licensed counselor for some help.
+Don't let an online gaming addiction become the other woman in your life.